hkzlab/OtterX_Ram_Expansion/README.md

 ## Introduction

-This card expands the RAM of your [OtterX](https://www.tindie.com/products/wavicle/otterx-8-bit-retro-computer/) CommanderX16 clone computer to 2MB!
+This card expands the RAM of your [OtterX](https://www.tindie.com/products/wavicle/otterx-8-bit-retro-computer/) (a DIY CommanderX16 compatible) computer to 2MB!

 Once You install this, and switch [J27](https://github.com/RetroRemake/OtterX_Assembly/blob/main/OtterX%20Schematics.pdf) to enable the external RAM, the computer will automatically detect the 2MB.